 Open, ongoing and consistent communication is one of the most stabilizing tools for an organization going through change (and who isn’t, right?).
 Whether you lead an organization, an academic department or a marketing team, the quality and accessibility of information for your internal audiences can make all the difference.
 Beyond monthly email newsletters or the occasional all-hands meeting, an internal website, or intranet, can be a critical way to share important, timely information and quick access to knowledge across your organization, keeping everyone in the know and working toward shared goals.

-Check out our 5 tips for building a dynamic, user-focused intranet and watch your team move from surviving to thriving.
+Check out our 5 tips for building an intranet that’s dynamic and user-focused and watch your team move from surviving to thriving.

 1. Begin With Strategy